 --- Subtraction and Contraction: Deleuze, Immanence, and Matter and Memory.
 Collapse, vol. 3, ed.
 R. Mackay (Falmouth: Urbanomic, November 2007)

 Protevi, John, “Deleuze and Life” in The Cambridge Companion to Deleuze, ed.
 Daniel W. Smith and Henry Somers-Hall (Cambridge: Cambridge University Press, 2012)

+Biographical Note

+Joseph Barker is a doctoral student in the Philosophy Department at Penn State University.
+He has published “Visions of the Intolerable: Deleuze on Ethical Images” in Cinema: Journal of Philosophy and the Moving Image.
+He is completing a dissertation which clarifies the philosophical distances and proximities between Deleuze and Nietzsche.